 Net rental income illustrates what is left of the rental income after deducting the maintenance and repair expenses of the properties.

-Investment properties comprise apartments, business premises, land plots and ongoing projects and certain assets owned through shares like parking spaces that are owned by us.
+Investment properties comprise apartments, business premises, land plots and ongoing projects and certain assets owned through shares, such as parking spaces, that are owned by us.

 Fair value change of investment properties

 The fair value of investment properties is changed by the acquisition and sale of investment properties as well as modernisation investments, capitalised borrowing costs, transfers to own use and valuation gains or losses on fair value measurement.
 The value of investment properties is assessed on quarterly basis, and an external independent expert issues a statement on the valuation.

 Financial occupancy rate

-The financial occupancy rate is calculated by dividing rental income with potential rental income.
-In recent years, Kojamo’s financial occupancy rate has been 96–98 per cent.
+The financial occupancy rate is calculated by dividing actual rental income by potential rental income.